A Blind Legend: Overview

 The game is about a knight called Edward Blake whose wife has been captured by the guards of the king while looking for him.

 The game has no video graphics and so the player requires stereo loudspeakers or a pair of headphones in order to play the game.
-The game uses binaural recording technology in order to render the sounds on the play field in 3D to make it possible for the player to faithfully find his or her direction.
+The game uses binaural recording technology in order to render the sounds on the play field in 3D to make it possible for the player to faithfully find their direction.
 The controls of the game are primarily by the use of different touch screen combinations to play.
 In Windows, the mouse can be used in place of the touch screen.

 Scenes

 The game is divided into scenes, and a player must pass 1 scene in order to proceed to the next.
-If a player fails to pass the scene, for example when his character has been killed off, the player's total number of lives reduces and he/she has to repeat the scene until when the scene will be passed.
+If a player fails to pass the scene, for example when his character has been killed off, the player's total number of lives reduces and he/she has to repeat the scene until the scene is completed.